Neargye/nameof/README.md

 # Nameof C++

-Header-only C++17 library provides nameof macros and functions to simply obtain the name of a variable, type, function, macro, and enum.
+A header-only C++17 library that provides nameof macros and functions for obtaining the name of a variable, type, function, macro, or enum.

 If you like this project, please consider donating to one of the funds that help victims of the war in Ukraine: https://u24.gov.ua.